 Year 6 Unit 4: Generalising Arithmetic 14 learning hours This unit is focused on developing fluency in the manipulation of number.
 At primary level this is focused on arithmetic itself and the methods for four operations particularly; however, this is naturally generalised to thinking about rules of arithmetic more widely at secondary level i.e. algebra.
 These aspects have been paired together intentionally to help teachers describe algebra as simply a generalisation of number.
 It is expected that teachers will go back to arithmetic to help students see where the 'rules' of algebra come from.
-Prior Learning Core Learning Learning Leads to divide numbers up to 4 digits by a one-digit number using the formal written method of short division and interpret remainders appropriately for the context multiply and divide whole numbers and those involving decimals by 10, 100 and 1000 perform mental calculations, including with mixed operations and large numbers divide numbers up to 4 digits by a two-digit whole number using the formal written method of long division, and interpret remainders as whole number remainders, fractions, or by rounding, as appropriate for the context use written division methods in cases where the answer has up to two decimal places use their knowledge of the order of operations to carry out calculations involving the four operations solve problems involving addition, subtraction, multiplication and division ➢ formal written rintegers, deciming fractions (proper and mixed num ➢ use convention priority of operations brackets ➢ recognise and between operation to recognise and between operations and cancellation to and expression nethods, to lals and simple er and improper), libers al notation for lations, including use relationships tions, including ons (e.g. simplify calculation" use relationships tions, including ons (e.g. simplify calculations 4.0.1.1.4 Exemplification cabulary fraction ok festival.
+Prior Learning Core Learning Learning Leads to ➢ divide numbers up to 4 digits by a one-digit number using the formal written method of short division and interpret remainders appropriately for the context ➢ multiply and divide whole numbers and those involving decimals by 10, 100 and 1000 perform mental calculations, including with mixed operations and large numbers divide numbers up to 4 digits by a two-digit whole number using the formal written method of long division, and interpret remainders as whole number remainders, fractions, or by rounding, as appropriate for the context use written division methods in cases where the answer has up to two decimal places use their knowledge of the order of operations to carry out calculations involving the four operations solve problems involving addition, subtraction, multiplication and division ➢ formal written in integers, decime fractions (proper and mixed num ➢ use convention priority of operations brackets ➢ recognise and between operation inverse operations and between operations and between operations are operations. nethods, to lals and simple er and improper), libers al notation for lations, including use relationships tions, including ons (e.g. simplify calculation'' use relationships tions, including ons (e.g. simplify calculation'' use relationships tions, including ons (e.g. simplify calculations Exemplification cabulary Calculate mentally a) 70 × 400 b) 62 × 4 c) 36 000 a) Calculate 8211 ÷ 23 b) Calculate, leaving any remainder as a company and a single to a base of the company and the company are single to a base of the company are single to a b a fraction divide dividend divisor remainder round fraction order of operations precedence addition subtraction multiplication minimum number of coaches that will be ok festival.
 They travel on coaches.
 Each coach can carry 53 people.
-What is the divide dividend divisor remainder round fraction exchange decimal places order of operations precedence addition subtraction multiplication division brackets minimum number of coaches that will be necessary? decimal places brackets balance
+What is the necessary? cople.
+How many pizzas does each person get? exchange decimal places division brackets balance